nitrictech/example-apps/fintech-example/README.md

 ## Project Description

-This sample project create an onboarding using Alloy for user verification workflows.
+This sample project create an onboarding application using Alloy for user verification workflows.
-Users can save and resume their form before submitting.

 ## Usage